sdgroeve/DeepVisionBenchmarks/README.md

 - Use dataset-specific normalization values when available
 - Consider dataset size when setting batch size
 - Use streaming for large datasets
+- Some datasets might require authentication - use `huggingface-cli login`

 ### Local Datasets
 - Follow the DermMNIST example for custom implementations